-For travelers who want the lowest fare available and are willing to accept the limitations, Basic Economy fare is an option.
+For travelers who want the lowest fare available and are willing to accept the limitations, a Basic Economy fare is an option.

-7 Restrictions to be Aware of:
+Seven Restrictions to be Aware of:

 1. Tickets Cannot Be Changed: